h43z/writeups/0922-intigriti.md

 ```
 <iframe id="ball" src="https://challenge-0922.intigriti.io/challenge/magic.php" sandbox="allow-scripts allow-same-origin"></iframe>
 ```
-This iframe will receive a message (the question) via `postMessage` with the `buttonClick()` function that get's triggered on submission.
+This iframe will receive a message, the input value via `postMessage` with the `buttonClick()` function that get's triggered on submission.
 ```
 if (document.querySelector('#question').value){